-- 1. Install the new fuel filter so the arrow points toward the engine. - 2.
-Connect the fuel hoses to the fuel filter securely with the locking hose connections. - Visually inspect for fuel leakage from the fuel filter while turning the ignition key to "RUN" position, forcing fuel into the fuel filter.
-Repair any fuel leaks found.
+- Connect the fuel hoses to the fuel filter securely with the locking hose connections. - 5.
+Turn the key to the RUN position and inspect for fuel leaks.
+Repair any fuel leaks if necessary.

 Corrosion Control Anode

 The outboard has corrosion control anodes at different locations.
 An anode helps protect the outboard against galvanic corrosion by sacrificing its metal to be slowly eroded instead of the outboard metals.